-2016 2015 2014
+2017 2016 2015

-Income taxes paid (refunds received) 596 159 141
+Income taxes paid (refunds received) 585 596 159

-Interest paid 41 43 39
+Interest paid 41 41 43

-Interest received 4 7 12
+Interest received 7 4 7

-Non-cash transactions: 2016 2015 2014
+Non-cash transactions: 2017 2016 2015

-Capital lease obligations incurred 285 105 236
+Capital lease obligations incurred 484 285 105

-EDAP TMS S.A.
-AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (in thousands of euros unless otherwise noted, except per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (in thousands of euros unless otherwise noted, except per share data)

-29-RELATED PARTY TRANSACTIONS
+30-RELATED PARTY TRANSACTIONS

-The General Manager of the Company's Korean branch "EDAP-TMS Korea" is also Chairman of a Korean company named Dae You.
-EDAP-TMS Korea subcontracts to Dae You the service contract maintenance of our medical devices installed in Korea.
-The amounts invoiced by Dae You under this contract were €62 thousand, €78 thousand and €68 thousand, for 2016, 2015 and 2014 respectively.
-As of December 31, 2016, payables to Dae You amounted to €9 thousand.
-As of December 31, 2015, payables to Dae You amounted to €53 thousand.
+The General Manager of the Company's Korean branch "EDAP-TMS Korea", who resigned from his position with EDAP on October 11, 2017, was also the Chairman of a Korean company named Dae You.
+A new independent General Manager was immediately appointed as Head of EDAP-TMS Korea with no relation with the company Dae You, therefore, in the future, transactions with this company will no longer be considered related party transactions.
+EDAP-TMS Korea subcontracted until October 11, 2017, the service contract maintenance of our medical devices installed in Korea to Dae You.
+The amounts invoiced by Dae You under this contract were &41 thousand, &62 thousand and &78 thousand, for 2017, 2016 and 2015 respectively.
+As of December 31, 2017, the Company recorded no payables to Dae You.
+As of December 31, 2016, payables to Dae You amounted to &9 thousand.

 Dae You has purchased medical devices from us, which it operates in partnership with hospitals or clinics.
-These purchases ('Sales of goods') amounted to €483 thousand, €408 thousand and €308 thousand, in 2016, 2015 and 2014, respectively.
-As of December 31, 2016, receivables ('Net trade accounts and notes receivable') amounted to €325 thousand.
-As of December 31, 2015, receivables ('Net trade accounts and notes receivable') amounted to €380 thousand.
+These purchases ('Sales of goods') amounted to \notin 161 thousand, \notin 483 thousand and \notin 408 thousand, in 2017, 2016 and 2015, respectively.
+As of December 31, 2017, the Company recorded no receivables ('Net trade accounts and notes receivable').
+As of December 31, 2016, receivables ('Net trade accounts and notes receivable') amounted to \notin 325 thousand.

-30-SUBSEQUENT SIGNIFICANT EVENTS
+31-SUBSEQUENT SIGNIFICANT EVENTS